 Getting started with Vue DataManager in Vue 2

-Before you start using Syncfusion Vue UI components, ensure that your system meets the following prerequisites by referring to the system requirements documentation.
-This documentation provides information about supported browsers, Vue.js versions, and other dependencies required for using Syncfusion Vue UI components effectively.
+Before integrating Syncfusion® Vue UI components, ensure that the development environment meets the following prerequisites by referring to the system requirements documentation.
+This documentation provides information about supported browsers, Vue.js versions, and other dependencies required for using Syncfusion® Vue UI components effectively.

 Dependencies

-1. @syncfusion/ej2-data: The @syncfusion/ej2-data package serves as the core component for Syncfusion data management functionalities.
+1. @syncfusion/ej2-data: The @syncfusion/ej2-data package serves as the core component for Syncfusion® data management functionalities.
 It includes critical features such as DataManager, which enables various data operations like sorting, filtering, and paging.
-By integrating this package into your Vue project, you gain access to powerful tools for handling data efficiently.
+By integrating this package into your Vue project, gain access to powerful tools for handling data efficiently.

 |-- @syncfusion/ej2-data